Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

 Of course, we use the usual definition of `linear order' $(X, \preceq_{X})$; we shall assume that $X\subseteq \R$ or $X\subset \N^{\N}$, as this already guarantees that the associated third-order version of $\ADS$ is not provable in $\Z_{2}^{\omega}$.
 If the set $X$ is (strongly) countable, then we say that $(X, \preceq_{X})$ is (strongly) countable.
 An infinite ascending sequence $(x_{n})_{n\in \N}$ in $X$ satisfies $x_{n}\prec x_{n+1}$ for any $n\in\N$, and similar for descending sequences.
 We say that $(X, \prec_{X})$ is infinite if for any $n\in \N$ there are pairwise distinct $x_{0}, \dots, x_{n} \in X$.

 With the above in mind, Definition \ref{standard} in particular, we make the following definition in $\RCAo$.
 We note that $\ADS_{0}$ is provable in $\Z_{2}^{\Omega}$ by \cite{dagsamX}*{Figure 1}, where the latter system does not involve the Axiom of Choice. \begin{princ}[$\ADS_{0}$] Every countable and infinite linear order has an infinite ascending or descending sequence. \end{princ} Let $\ADS_{1}$ be $\ADS_{0}$ restricted to \emph{strongly} countable sets.
-Let $\IND_{1}$ be the induction axiom for $\Sigma$-formulas, i.e.\ of the form $\varphi(n)\equiv (\exists f\in \N^{\N})(Z(f, n)=0)$.
+Recall that $\IND_{\Sigma}$ is the induction axiom for $\Sigma$-formulas, i.e.\ of the form $\varphi(n)\equiv (\exists f\in \N^{\N})(Z(f, n)=0)$.